muehmar/gradle-openapi-schema/README.md

 | suffix | String | None | Suffix which gets appended to each generated class.
 The classes are unchanged if no suffix is provided. |
 | jsonSupport | String | jackson | Used json support library.
 Possible values are `jackson` or `none`. |
 | enableSafeBuilder | Boolean | true | Enables creating the safe builder. |

+The plugin creates a task named `generateApiSchemas`.
+The dependency of the compile task of the corresponding source must be set manually like in the example above.

 ### Class Mappings